tobialbertino/be-portfolio/README.md

 - simple: simple API, add 2 number from body payload
 - to_do: CRUD list To do App

-ToDo: Rewrite notesApp from dicoding to golang in modules/internal: notes
+### ToDo: Rewrite notesApp from dicoding to golang in modules/internal: notes
+- change error handler
+- equate to postman schematic